-Aldi will continue to follow all government guidance regarding face to face interviews and we will review this on an ongoing basis in line with current guidelines.
+Aldi will continue to follow all government guidance regarding face to face interviews.
 If your application is successful, we will let you know the details closer to the time.

 All candidates whether successful or not will be notified.
 We are understandably receiving a high volume of applications at the moment so it is taking longer than usual to process, but assure you we are working very hard to process as many applications as we can.

 Due to the higher cost of living in Dublin, our Store Assistants will receive a starting rate of €14.40 per hour.
 The Dublin stores include; Parnell Street, Terenure, Coolock, Sallynoggin, Fonthill, Newlands Cross, Swords, Belgard Road, Finglas, Palmerstown, Santry, Frascati, Long Mile Road, Rathmines, Royal Canal Park, Bayside, Cabra, Adamstown, River Valley, Blanchardstown, Nutgrove, Tallaght Cross, Sandyford, Ballyfermot, East Wall Road, Mullhuddart.